Joel-Haeberli/computer-science/docs/themes/Function Calls.md

 - when a function is called: `EIP` is pushed on the stack (`SIP`) via `call`
 - at the end of the function: `SIP` is recovered into `EIP` (`pop eip`)
+- **arguments** are referenced with a positive number via EBP (e.g. `ebp+0x08`), they are pushed into the stack frame of the calling function (positive numbers leave the actual stack frame and go up the stack).
+	- **Function arguments** in C can be either pushed onto the stack or saved in registers before calling the function, depending on the calling convention and architecture in use.
+- **local variables** are referenced with negative number via EBP (e.g. `ebp-0x4`), they are pushed in the stack frame of the function
+- **return values** of functions are communicated to the parent function by placing it in specific register as defined by the architecture's calling convention (`eax`/`rax` in x86/x86_64)

 ## Function Calls in x64